Ankle Replacement Surgery

 - Posttraumatic arthritis.
 This can happen because of a past injury of your joint.

-If your arthritis is not yet severe, arthroscopic debridement might be a better choice.
+If your arthritis isn't yet severe, arthroscopic debridement might be a better choice.
 Ankle fusion is another choice for people with severe arthritis of their ankle.
 Each of these choices has its own risks and benefits.
-Talk with your healthcare provider about all your treatment and surgical choices.
+Talk with your provider about all your treatment and surgical choices.

 How do I get ready for ankle replacement surgery?